umautobots/bidirection-trajectory-predicter/README.md

 ```
 To train on [JAAD](http://data.nvision2.eecs.yorku.ca/JAAD_dataset/) or [PIE](http://data.nvision2.eecs.yorku.ca/PIE_dataset/) dataset, the users need to download the dataset from their original webpage and follow their directions to extract pedestrian trajectory files ('.pkl').
 The trajectories should locate at the `DATASET.TRAJECTORY_PATH` in the configuration file.

-To train on ETH-UCY dataset, the users can download the trajectory files ('.pkl') from the [social-GAN](https://github.com/agrimgupta92/sgan) repo and put them at the `DATASET.TRAJECTORY_PATH` in the configuration file.
+To train on ETH-UCY dataset, the users can download the trajectory files ('.pkl') from the [Trajectron++](https://github.com/StanfordASL/Trajectron-plus-plus) repo and put them at the `DATASET.TRAJECTORY_PATH` in the configuration file.

+To train/inferece on CPU or GPU, simply add `DEVICE='cpu'` or  `DEVICE='cuda'`.
+By default we use GPU for both training and inferencing.

 ## Inference
 The checkpoints of our models trained on JAAD, PIE and ETH-UCY can be downloaded [here](https://drive.google.com/drive/folders/1MF-E6Td2BRizNrvIFcfsOl0LV2_BDQXB?usp=sharing).